mckinsey/vizro/vizro-core/docs/pages/user_guides/container.md

 ## Nested containers
 Containers can be nested, providing a hierarchical structure for organizing components.
-This nesting capability allows users to create more complex layouts and manage related components at various levels of granularity.
+This nesting capability allows users to create more complex layouts and manage related components at any level of granularity.

 To create nested containers, simply add a `Container` to the `components` argument of another `Container`.